tunaphish/reaper/wiki/todo/content/Misc Reaper Content Ideas.md

 - [ ] No Character Arcs over course of game.
 	- [ ] Mostly front and backloaded.
 Revelations should clue you in on the nature of what you are experiencing.

+- constantly recontextualizing previous abilities and techniques
+	- Menu that makes no sense until it’s reconfextualized and super powerful
+	- Maybe foreign enemy or something
+	- It’s all in Spanish lmao
+- Jankenbo technique - play against enemy

+- Silly things we did in the past.
+Small connections.
+- home invasion
+- Hey sei.
+Intro
+- Censored text.

 - Cursed technique.
 If I combine them them..
 - the observer
 	- looking into sky with arms up as eye rolls to back of head